How I traced my colonial ancestor from the US back to England

 Let's imagine your ancestor was John Randall, an Englishman by birth who ended up in Anne Arundel County, Maryland by the 1790s.
-From the census records you know that he was born no later than 1765, but he could have been born ten or twenty or more years earlier than that since he only appeared in the "white males 45 years of age and older" columns.
+From census records, you know that he was born no later than 1765, but he could have been born ten or twenty or more years earlier than that since he only appeared in the "white males 45 years of age and older" columns.

 You also know that John was a joiner or a specialized carpenter who made the wooden parts of a building such as stairs, door frames and doors, and window frames.
 But you are stuck on the banks of the Chesapeake Bay, unable to find John Randall in England.
-A search for John Randall with various spellings of his name results in a thousand possible matches for men born in England between 1725 and 1765.
+A search for John Randall with various spellings of his name results in thousands of possible matches for men born in England between 1725 and 1765.

-In the case of John Randall, you know that the haberdashers (in England this meant dealers in small items used for sewing such as buttons, thread, needles, etc.) and the ironmongers (one who made iron hardware, such as handles, hinges, and locks) were not the places to look for him, but the Country Apprentices and the London Apprenticeships Abstracts are both possible places where a man who was a joiner might be found.
+In the case of John Randall, you realize that the haberdashers (in England this meant dealers in small items used for sewing such as buttons, thread, needles, etc.) and the ironmongers (one who made iron hardware, such as handles, hinges, and locks) were not the places to look for him, but the Country Apprentices and the London Apprenticeships Abstracts are both possible places where a man who was a joiner might be found.

 While it is certainly possible that Master John Randall of Gloucestershire could be the ancestor you seek, we still need to find some evidence that this man emigrated between 1764 and 1790.

 You can also see a copy of the actual passenger list which provided you with the information that John was traveling with his wife, 30-year-old Ann Randall.
 Their final destination was Maryland where they intended to settle.
 This matches the age of the woman who appeared in the U.S. census records you had already found and provides a possible name for your ancestor's wife.

-While there is still more research necessary before you can definitively say that the John Randall you found in Gloucestershire is your ancestor, by utilizing these unique record sets available on Findmypast you have managed to find what appears to be the ancestor you were seeking.
-And, once you have verified that the two men are the same person (John's Maryland will naming his wife, Ann, would be a great start, or a deed naming the two of them buying or selling a piece of real estate, would be another way to confirm the connection1) you have a very specific part of England to begin your search for John Randall and his ancestors in Gloucestershire.
+While there is still more research necessary before you can definitively say that the John Randall you found in Gloucestershire is your ancestor, by utilizing these unique record sets available on Findmypast, you have managed to find what appears to be the ancestor you were seeking.
+And, once you have verified that the two men are the same person (John's Maryland will naming his wife, Ann, would be a great start, or a deed naming the two of them buying or selling a piece of real estate, would be another way to confirm the connection) you have a very specific part of England to begin your search for John Randall and his family in Gloucestershire.